dkworks108/olma/README.md

 # Autonomous AI System (Text → AI → Voice)
 ## Overview
 This project focuses on building an **autonomous AI system** powered by open-source AI models that can **understand input, generate intelligent responses, and speak them out as audio**.

+The long-term goal of this system is to create an **interactive AI assistant capable of reacting to its environment and communicating naturally with humans**.

+Currently, the project is in **Phase 1 of development**.